Symptom

 Private keys are the secrets that must NEVER be shared.
 If private keys are mistakenly shared, you must revoke the digital certificate with the CA. This will cause all FDI Package that were signed (even in the past) with this certificate to fail future validation.
 We cannot emphasise this enough.
 You must protect your private key.
 FieldComm Group recommends using eTokens to protect private keys.

-2. A second, but less common way that a key is generate is using a usb token.
+2. A second, and most common (and recommended) method today is that a key is generate is using a usb token.
 While it looks like a standard usb memory stick, these usb tokens actually have a mini application that securely protects the private key.
 Safenet eTokens are common but other manufacturer make them as well.
 If this is the case, the important thing to know is that the USB token must be connected to the computer to sign the package.
 These tokens, by design, do no export the private key.
 Using these tokens typically require 3rd party software, installed on the signing pc.
 SafeNet authentication client is common, and the software is typically provided by the CA when the digital certificate is provided.
 Make sure the client is installed and the USB token is inserted.
 Tokens are protected with a PIN so you will need that to unlock the token.
 A pin prompt window will appear during the signing process.
 FieldComm Group always uses eTokens for signing packages and applications.

 Here are some instructions for exporting and then re-importing a certificate with private key to another machine: